alfg/postpress/README.md

 PostPress is a small Flask web application to display job postings integrated into your website by inserting a snippet of Javascript.
 PostPress provides a simple web interface to administrate and publish the job postings.
-PostPress is in early, but active development.
+PostPress is in early development.

 ## Requirements ##